 Besides, the plant has glossy, heart-shaped leaves that follow an alternate pattern.

 Another variety on the list is Glacier Pothos (Epipremnum aureum ‘Glacier’) which belongs to the natural habitat of Southeast Asia.

-These leaves have the same structure as that of N’joy Pothos but can appear small and less ovate with less sharp tips.
+These leaves have the same structure as that of N’joy Pothos but can appear small and less ovate with fewer sharp tips.

 These leaves can grow up to 1.5 inches in size, and the plant extends up to 6 to 7 ft indoors.

-Also, in the case of Glacier Pothos, you will not get the chance to enjoy the flowering in indoor conditions.
+Also, in the case of Glacier Pothos, you will not get the chance to enjoy flowering indoors.